stevenconnorg/maices-enm/proposal.md

 Purpose Statements
 =======================================================
+type: section
 1. Model current relationships between maize landraces and their niches
     + Project maize niches into geographic space
     + Forecast these projections with future climate models
 2. Identify patterns
-    + Evaluate spatio-temporal relationships between indigeneity and maize diversity (Variable importance)
+    + Evaluate spatio-temporal relationships between indigeneity and maize diversity
-    + Quantify maize landrace diversity and it's projected change (Shannon Diversity Index)
+    + Quantify maize landrace diversity and it's projected change
-    + Identify similarities among species occurrence patterns (Jaccard similarity)
+    + Identify similarities among species occurrence patterns
-    + Geovisualization
 3. Provide the groundwork for future work

 Research Questions
 =======================================================
+type: section
 1. How do social and environmental factors contribute to maize landraces' current distribution?
 2. What are the characteristics of each maize landraces ''bioclimate envelope''?
 3. Can the contributions of indigeneity and society to maize landraces distribution and diversity be discerned and modelled at the national level?